PlayFab/API_Specs/README.md

 ----
 JSON files describing PlayFab's HTTP APIs.
 These JSON files are the input to the sdk-generator project, which uses these API descriptions to generate all the different SDK libraries, ensuring that they will always be in sync with the latest server spec.

+This depot is populated by an automated process.
+Do not submit manual changes to the *.api.json files.
+You'll probably break the automation, and even if you don't, your changes will be over-written and ignored in the next automated build.

 2. Troubleshooting:
 ----
 For a complete list of available APIs, check out the [online documentation](http://api.playfab.com/Documentation/).